Supreme Court sides with administration over Education Department grants

 The U.S. Supreme Court on Friday sided with the Trump administration, at least for now, in a dispute over the Department of Education's freeze of DEI-related grants.
 The administration has taken several grievances to the high court recently, but this was the first of its legal theories to stick.

-By a 5-4 vote, the justices allowed the administration to temporarily freeze $65 million for teacher training and professional development, halting a temporary lower court order that had said the grants should be reinstated.
+By a 5-4 vote, the justices allowed the administration to keep frozen $65 million for teacher training and professional development, halting a lower court order that had temporarily reinstated the grants.

-The unsigned opinion comes about a month after a similar dispute in which the High Court left in place a lower court order to pay USAID contractors for services already performed.
+The court's unsigned opinion comes about a month after a similar dispute in which the justices left in place a lower court order to pay USAID contractors for services already performed.

+This time, however, with education grants on the line, the court majority ruled that even though Congress had already appropriated money for the programs, the Education Department could stop funding them while the case is litigated in the lower courts.

 The Education Department had frozen the grants in anticipation of trying to claw back unspent funds that had been appropriated by Congress.

-A federal district judge had issued a 14-day temporary restraining order to consider the question of the frozen funds.
+A federal district judge had issued two consecutive 14-day temporary restraining orders to consider the question of the frozen funds.
 While such 14-day orders are rarely appealable, the Supreme Court majority viewed this case differently, and granted the administration's request to block the lower court order from going into effect.
-The Supreme Court wrote that the lower court may actually not have had the authority to issue its order in the first place.
+In an unsigned 2-1/2-page opinion, the majority wrote that the lower court may actually not have had the authority to issue its order in the first place.

-Justice Elena Kagan dissented, saying that the Court intervened too swiftly in the case and was making significant changes in the law with a barebones briefing, no argument and scarce time for reflection.
-Justice Ketanji Brown Jackson, joined by Justice Sonia Sotomayor, noted that it was extreme for the Court to intervene when the temporary restraining order would expire in only three days, and that that the administration did not present a convincing enough argument as to why such a dramatic intervention was necessary.
+Justice Elena Kagan dissented, saying that the Court had made a serious "mistake" when it intervened too swiftly, effectively changing the court's rules with only a "barebones briefing, no argument and scarce time for reflection."
+Justice Ketanji Brown Jackson, joined by Justice Sonia Sotomayor, noted that it was exceptional for the Court to intervene when the temporary restraining order would expire in only three days, and that that the administration had not presented a convincing enough argument as to why such an extraordinary intervention was necessary.

 While Chief Justice John Roberts noted his disagreement with the majority, he did not join either dissenting opinion.